banyanlogic/website/programs.md

 ## CyberSecurity Training Focus Areas
 * Technically Defensive Security is our scope
 * Tactically hands-on learning is our focus
-* Strategically Preventing our customers technical aging out
+* Strategically Preventing our customers technical aging out isour service
-* Sociologically increasing the number and competence of CyberSecurity professionals including Women in CyberSecurity
+* Sociologically increasing the number and competence of CyberSecurity professionals including Women in CyberSecurity is our responsibility
-* Ecologically we seek to increase awareness of major tools of the trade, open source and otherwise
+* IT Security Ecology wise we seek to increase awareness of major tools of the trade, open source and otherwise

 ## CyberSecurity Process Automation
 * Automation of Security as the next level of efficiency is our focus